Yom3n/void-stranger-game-recreation/Readme.md

 ## CS50 Final Project

 This repository contains my CS50 final project: a recreation of the game "Void Stranger" created by System Erasure using Lua and the LÖVE framework.
-Although I have never played the original game, I was inspired by its unique mechanics after watching a playthrough on YouTube.
+Although I have never played the original game, I was inspired by its unique mechanics after watching a Eyepatch Wolf video about it on YouTube.
 The project focuses on implementing the core mechanics, while keeping in mind posibility for scaling it.
+Its more about architectual overview rather than creating a unique game

 ---